 Version support termination Kubernetes

-When an old Kubernetes versions is no longer supported after an update:
+When an old version of Kubernetes is no longer supported after an update:

 - The master is automatically updated even if automatic updates are disabled.

 - Node groups are automatically updated if automatic updates are enabled.
-If automatic updates are disabled, the old Kubernetes versions remains on the node groups.
-In this case, the user is fully responsible for solving problems related to the node group, since the old Kubernetes versions is deprecated.
+If automatic updates are disabled, the old version of Kubernetes remains on the node groups.
+In this case, the user is fully responsible for solving problems related to the node group, since the old version of Kubernetes is deprecated.

 Depending on the type of master, it may or may not be available during an update: